ray-project/ray/doc/source/serve/http-guide.md

 This pattern is useful for prototyping, but isn't sufficient for production.
 In production, HTTP requests should use:

-* Retries: requests may occassionally fail due to transient issues (e.g. slow network, node failure, power outage, spike in traffic, etc.).
-Retry failed requests a handful (~10) times to account for these issues.
+* Retries: requests may occasionally fail due to transient issues (e.g. slow network, node failure, power outage, spike in traffic, etc.).
+Retry failed requests a handful (~10) of times to account for these issues.
 * Exponential backoff: To avoid bombarding the Serve application with retries during a transient error, apply an exponential backoff on failure.
 Each retry should wait exponentially longer than the previous one before running.
 For example, the first retry may happen 0.1 seconds after a failure, the next one 0.4s (4 x 0.1), then 1.6s, 6.4s, 25.6s, etc.
 * Timeouts: add a timeout to each retry to prevent your requests from hanging.
 The timeout should be longer than the latency of your application to give your application enough time to process requests.